 It also says that Coca-Cola promotes a healthy lifestyle, boosts personality, and gives the body essential sugars!

 Made famous by the hit TV show Mad Men, this ad for Lucky Strikes definitely wouldn’t be allowed today.
 As you’ll probably already know, advertisements for cigarettes are getting stricter all the time and, in a lot of countries, advertisements are no longer allowed at all.

 However, this hasn’t always been the case, as you can see from the ad above.
 The ad actually uses a picture of Santa Claus to help market cigarettes as a great Christmas gift.
 It’s not often that you see Santa Claus enjoying a smoke but this was one occasion where this was the reality and clearly, it wouldn’t be allowed today.

 It’s likely that this ad was made to appeal to not only adults but also children/young adults too.

 #3 – Sega

 Nowadays, Sega has fallen behind somewhat in the computer gaming world as Sony and Microsoft have taken over.
-Back in the day however, Sega were a huge company and were actively advertising their latest products; and in a pretty controversial way too.
+Back in the day, however, Sega was a huge company and was actively advertising their latest products and in a pretty controversial way, too.

-This ad for their latest games console was one of many, rather provocative ads driven by sexual puns and euphemisms.
+This ad for their game console was one of many rather provocative ads driven by sexual puns and euphemisms.
 The ad runs the strapline “The More You Play With It, The Harder It Gets”.
-Yes, although technically it’s referring to the games console depicted in the image, it’s clear what the ad is really talking about.
+Yes, although technically, it’s referring to the game console depicted in the image, it’s clear what the ad is really talking about.